How to Choose a Pressure-Tight Aluminum Casting Supplier for Pump, Valve, and Fluid OEM Parts

 RFQ CTA

 Have a casting project?
-Upload your drawing for a free quote within 24 hours
+Upload your drawing for a fast, structured quote review.

-Send the drawing, target alloy, machining scope, MOQ, and delivery timing.
+Send the drawing, target alloy, finishing scope, MOQ, and delivery timing.
 Bohua will review it like a real sourcing project, not a generic contact request.

 3. RFQ discipline